 Submitted work may be classified as a non-serious attempt where it is frivolous or offensive.
-This may jeopardise a student from obtaining a Higher School Certificate.
+This may jeopardise a student from obtaining an HSC.
 Failure to reach a level of achievement does not necessarily constitute a non-serious attempt.